Preparatory Work (Spring 1997)

 Meeting of all teaching staff to discuss summer work and further coordinate the upcoming first implementation phase of the new curriculum

-Decision to teach the remainder of level III, part 2 (spring semester) and the new Intensive Level III course in the spring semester without a textbook and to develop the necessary instructional materials.
+The decision to teach the remainder of level III, part 2 (spring semester), and the new Intensive Level III course in the spring semester without a textbook and to develop the necessary instructional materials.
 Determination of themes and topics; course development during Christmas break.

 Revamping of Text in Context and preparation of proposals for new level IV courses: “Grim(m) Fairytales,” “Mysteries, Madness, Murder,” following the guidelines developed for Level IV courses (see courses for course development activities that accompanied the curriculum renewal).

 End-of-semester student opinion survey to obtain students’ feedback on the curriculum

 Increased mutual observation of classes by faculty and graduate students

 Further development of level IV courses (e.g., “Look who’s laughing: German comedies”)

 End-of-semester data collection of language samples, at levels I – III

 May 14, 15, 21, two and 1/2 day workshop